pedberg-icu/cldr/ldml/tr35-keyboards.md

 ### <a name="Element_import" href="#Element_import">Element: import</a>

 The `import` element is used to reference another xml file so that elements are imported from another file.
-The use case is to be able to import a standard set of vkeys, transforms, and similar from the CLDR repository.  `<import>` is not recommended as a way for keyboard authors to split up their keyboard into multiple files, as the intent is for each single XML file to contain all that is needed for a keyboard layout.
+The use case is to be able to import a standard set of transforms, and similar from the CLDR repository.  `<import>` is not recommended as a way for keyboard authors to split up their keyboard into multiple files, as the intent is for each single XML file to contain all that is needed for a keyboard layout.